IBRice101/IBRice101.github.io/MiniProjects/Raspberry-Pi-QEMU-VM.md

 ## QEMU

 [QEMU](https://www.qemu.org/) is a "generic and open source machine emulator and virtualizer."
-Before this project started I thought, naiively, that I could just download a raspberry pi iso file and pop it in VMware Workstation without a care in the world.
+Before this project started I thought, naively, that I could just download a raspberry pi iso file and pop it in VMware Workstation without a care in the world.
 As mentioned before, this obviously isn't the case.
 However, this (sort of) is the case for QEMU, thankfully!
-Its role as an emulator means that the hardware architecture required to run it can be... well... emulated with relative ease.
-I didn't actually have qemu installed at this point though so I thought I probably should get on that.
+Its role as an emulator means that the hardware architecture required to run it can be...
+Well...
+Emulated with relative ease.
+I didn't actually have QEMU installed at this point though so I thought I probably should get on that.

-The other packages I istalled alongside QEMU were:
+The other packages I installed alongside QEMU were:

 * `virt-manager`, a GUI interface for managing Virtual Machines
 * `virt-viewer`, graphical viewer for the guest OS display
 * `dnsmasq`, a lightweight package for network infrastructure over small networks (i.e. the connection between guest and host/outside world)
 * `vde2`, Virtual Distributed Ethernet, a toolbox to manage virtual networks.
-* `bridge-utils`, Utilities for configuring the Linux ethernet bridge (a way to connect two ethernet segments together via ethernet address as opposed to IP address)
+* `bridge-utils`, Utilities for configuring the Linux Ethernet bridge (a way to connect two Ethernet segments together via Ethernet address as opposed to IP address)
 * `openbsd-netcat`, jack-of-all-trades networking utility

 Because I'm a total noob I had to use [this](https://computingforgeeks.com/complete-installation-of-kvmqemu-and-virt-manager-on-arch-linux-and-manjaro/) extremely handy walkthrough.
 It should be noted though that the only issue I experienced here was in step 2, the installation of `libguestfs`.
 These issues being that the walkthrough encourages you to install through yaourt, which is a deprecated and insecure package manager for the Arch User Repository (AUR), after trying to be fancy and install through the standard `git clone [url.git]; cd [repo]; makepkg -si`, I encountered some issues to do with Java that to be quite honest I couldn't get around, so I instead opted for the Manjaro `Add/Remove packages` program, which functioned absolutely lovely.